 The Absolute Independence of the Fingers, Op.15

 Dounis advised that the left hand should be free to vibrate as often as possible while doing the exercises.
 As soon as tension or pain is felt, the playing must be stopped.
-It is very challenging at the beginning and the players should start by practicing with each and every pair of fingers, before attempting to play with all four fingers simultaneously.
+It is very challenging initially, and the players should start by practicing with each pair of fingers before attempting to play with all four fingers simultaneously.

 In part two, all four fingers will be moving either horizontally, vertically, or plucking.
 There is no passive action where a finger is just holding down a note like in part one.

 - Preparatory Studies, Op.16 - This prepares the left hand to play thirds and fingered octaves.
 According to Dounis, the practice of thirds is the most helpful way to shape the left hand into the correct placement and position, while practicing fingered octaves promotes finger stretch.